 Ribbon to Bookmark

-Make a helpful and lovely bookmark using old ribbon.
+Make a helpful and lovely bookmark using an old ribbon.

 Homemade Heating Pad Using Flaxseeds